ahzawia/Streamlining-CSIDH/proof_of_concept_implementation/README.md

 ## Description
-This implementation is to showcase the results of our work.
-As a result, this is  a proof-of-concept for demonstration purposes only.
-A more concrete implementation is expected in future work.
+This implementation is intended to showcase the results of our work (to be released soon).
+It serves as a proof-of-concept for demonstration purposes only, with a more robust implementation anticipated in future projects.